 SAT Format Overview

-- Mathematics: Emphasize algebra, data analysis, probability, and functions.
+- For Math: Pay attention to algebra, data analysis, probability, and basic functions.

 Since the SAT is section-adaptive, managing time efficiently is critical: